BiodivGenomic/ECuADOR/README.md

       Individual reorganized regions without orientation (each region in different files).

-   * TcpDNA_oriented - fasta sequence(s)
+   * TcpDNA_oriented - fasta sequences

       Individual reorganized regions with orientation (each region in different files - Ready to align option).

    * TcpDNA_oriented_all

-      Complete reorganized sequence(s) with orientation (Entire sequence(s) in the same file - Ready to align option by either the entire cpDNA (LSC-IRb-SSC-IRa) or (LSC-IRb-SSC).
+      Complete reorganized sequences with orientation (Entire sequence(s) in the same file - Ready to align option by either the entire cpDNA (LSC-IRb-SSC-IRa) or (LSC-IRb-SSC).